EPCCed/hpc-intro/_episodes/13-scheduler.md

 ## Customising a job

-The job we just ran used all of the scheduler's default options.
+The job we just ran had a lot of command-line options and used all of the scheduler's default options.
 In a real-world scenario, that's probably not what we want.
 The default options represent a reasonable minimum.
 Chances are, we will need more cores and more time.
 To get access to these resources we must customize our job script.

 Comments in UNIX (denoted by `#`) are typically treated as comments and ignored.
 But there are exceptions.
 For instance the special `#!` comment at the beginning of scripts specifies what program should be used to run it (typically `/bin/bash`).
-Schedulers like {{ site.workshop_sched_name }} also have a special comment used to denote special scheduler-specific options.
+Schedulers like {{ site.sched_name }} also have a special comment used to denote special scheduler-specific options.
 Though these comments differ from scheduler to scheduler, {{ site.sched_name }}'s special comment is `{{ site.sched_comment }}`.
-Anything following the `{{ site.sched_comment }}` comment is interpreted as an instruction to the scheduler.
+Anything following the `{{ site.sched_comment }}` comment is
+interpreted as an instruction to the scheduler.
+These options can also be passed as command-line arguments, but it is often more convenient to have them hard-wired into the job script.

 > ## The clever # trick ...
 > The use of `{{ site.sched_comment }}` to denote commands to the